 I am married and have 2 rescued cats.
 I am an aunt to 5 nieces and 2 nephews.
 My parents now live much closer to me and I love being able to spend more time with them.
 I love to travel - domestic and international destinations.
 I enjoy trying new things, seeing new places, and learning about other cultures/regions and people.
 I love being in nature and especially near water (waterfalls, lakes, rivers, oceans).
-I love performing short-form improvisational comedy (improv) - like the TV show "Whose Line Is It Anyway?".
-I enjoy reading books, usually mysteries and fiction but I do read non-fiction (food/health, biographies, history, etc.).
-I watch too much TV and "collect" art/craft supplies more than I use them (I hope to flip my TV watching and art-making time usage soon).
+I also enjoy reading books, playing board games, spending time with family & friends, going on adventures, and being creative.

 I have been a Quest Scout [QuestScouts.com] for a few years and really enjoy it.
 I like being creative and trying new things.
 Quest Scouts is questing for adults and completing Quests and earning badges (stickers & metal tags) through objectives in categories like create art, DIY, literature (reading), travel / explore locally, games, photography, research, geocaching / letterboxing, etc. It is so fun and gets me doing things I wouldn't try otherwise or things I didn't even know about.

 I enjoy paper crafts and using mixed media art supplies.
 The items I use and make shift over time.
 I have made handbound books, homemade paper, artistamps (faux postage), mailart, handmade envelopes & postcards, collages, zines, ATCs, altered books, altered playing cards, pocket letters, and hand-carved rubber stamps.

 In the past I have done scrapbooking and art journaling.
 Still doing a form of fauxbonichi / junk (ephemera from my day) journaling.